ark1375/K-modem_Optimization/README.md

     Future updates may include support for common CAD file formats like .DXF or .DWG.

     Because this class uses JTS Polygon structure to handle the geometry, you can retrive a JTS Polygon directly from the class using `obj.getPoly();` method.
 In addition, if you are not satesifed with the provided methods of importing the polygons, you can use `obj.setPoly(poly);` method for directly setting the polygon.
 You need to pass a JTS Polygon object as the parameter.

+    > The XML files that are mentioned in this text is the geometry file format created by JTS TestBuilder.
 * **The Moedem Class**
 You won't need to use this class directly.
 Just know that this is K-Modem class.
 Every modem will have a Peneteration Rate (_k_) and a 2D cordinate (_x_ and _y_).